 Write the Song

 When you figure out which music you want to write songs for, it’s time to actually write the song!
 It helps if you start by writing about things you’ve experienced or enjoy.
 If you’ve never been in a bad breakup, it may be difficult to conjure up a song about those feelings that seems believable.
-However, if you’re trying to become a hit in the music industry, it may not always be possible to write about things you’ve actually done.
-So, it has its ups and downs.
+However, if you’re trying to successfully become a songwriter in the music industry, it may not always be possible to write about things you’ve actually done.
+Give it a try anyway.
+Another option is to use a few songwriting prompts just to get you started.

 Time to Market